 We will communicate limited and appropriate information to faculty members only if conduct or honor action affects the class in some way (e.g., if you are given a grade penalty or are separated from the College).

 Will my conduct case affect my academic record?

-Also, the Dean of Students office will create and maintain a conduct/honor file related to the incident for a certain time period.
-If you receive a sanction of suspension, indefinite suspension, or permanent dismissal, we will maintain a permanent conduct/honor file in our office.
+Also, the Dean of Students office will create and maintain conduct/honor records related to the incident for a certain time period.
+If you receive a sanction of suspension, indefinite suspension, or permanent dismissal, we will maintain permanent conduct/honor records.
 If you receive a sanction less than suspension, we will maintain the records for a period of two years post-graduation (although we will not disclose the records outside of the College after you graduate).

 Please feel free to contact us with specific questions about your record by calling 757-221-2509.